Obstetrics Gynecology Los Angeles Medical Center - Curriculum

 Continuity Clinic

 Continuity clinics begin in internship year.
-The intern progresses from a shadowing experience to independent evaluations based on attaining competencies, individual aptitude, and patient care needs.
+The intern progresses from a “shadowing” experience to independent evaluations based on attaining competencies, individual aptitude, and patient care needs.
 A continuity clinic mentor attends and supervises every resident clinic.
 During intern year, this attending teaches and supervises all procedures in the clinic.

-The goal is for independence by third year of residency, with continued review by the clinic mentor for maximizing learning opportunities.
+The goal is for independence by second year of residency, with continued review by the clinic mentor for maximizing learning opportunities.
 Continuity clinic is held weekly during each year of training, regardless of assignment to specialty services.
 Residents are encouraged to see their own postpartum, postoperative and post ED consultation patients in these clinics.
 To facilitate this goal, residents have a dedicated appointment clerk who assists them in scheduling their own patients into their own clinics.

-Post Graduate Year Two
+Post Graduate Year Two – PGY2

 • 20 weeks of Obstetrics